-Modern game development is faster and more efficient thanks to the wide availability of third-party software and engines.
-However, these tools often come with their own license terms and fees.
-For this reason, most video game publishing agreements include a third-party software clause that regulates their use.
+Modern game development is faster and more efficient than ever, largely thanks to the wide availability of third-party software and engines.
+However, these tools often come with their own licensing terms, fees and obligations.
+For this reason, most video game publishing agreements include a third-party software clause to clearly regulate their use.

 What is the third-party software clause?

-The third-party software clause sets the rules for using external software components in the development of a video game.
-In many agreements, it prohibits developers from including such software unless the publisher provides prior written approval.
+The third-party software clause sets out the rules for using external software components in the development of a video game.
+In many agreements, it prohibits developers from including third-party software unless they first obtain written approval from the publisher.

 What is the importance of the third-party software clause?

-From the publisher’s perspective, this clause ensures transparency around licensing risks and potential costs.
-Without it, several problems can arise:
+From a publisher’s perspective, this clause ensures transparency around licensing risks and potential costs.
+Without it, several issues may arise:

-• License restrictions: some licenses limit how a game can be published and commercialised.
-A classic example is open-source software which is distributed under the GPL license.
-The GPL license requires any product made using the licensed software to be distributed under the GPL as well.
-The GPL license includes an obligation to make the source code public, which publishers which invest in a commercial game want to avoid.
+- License restrictions: Some software licenses limit how a game can be published or monetised.
+A well-known example is open-source software distributed under the GPL license.
+The GPL requires that any product made using the licensed software must also be distributed under the GPL, including an obligation to make the source code public.
+This conflicts directly with most commercial publishing goals.

 Example of the third-party software clause in a video game publishing agreement